+This article was originally written in 2005.
 The Garmin 496 was chosen primarily for its terrain database and the terrain warnings being generated as spoken audio output which can be connected to the aircraft intercom.
 This provides a low cost but effective terrain warning system, based on a terrain database similar to that of much more expensive certified products.
 The GPS also provides a navigation backup in case of a total electrical failure in the aircraft.

 For regulatory/certification reasons the GPS is and must remain a removable item although the exact requirements will vary according to the country of aircraft registration.
 The aircraft in this case is not UK registered.
 Probably anyone can hang a GPS somewhere and plug it into the cigar lighter socket, but before contemplating a clean installation like the one described here it's important to check with the appropriate certification authority what is and is not possible.
 Most things are possible even on a G-reg - at a substantial price for the paperwork.

 The Garmin 496 is one of the best handheld GPSs on the market.
 It is rivalled only by the Avmap EKP IV which has a much bigger screen and thus offers better situational awareness but is unfortunately poorly supported in the UK, leaving the distributors to support the unit without any help from the Italian manufacturer.
 In this installation, the primary navigation device is a panel mounted IFR GPS (see pic below) and the choice of the 496 should be seen in that context.
 Personally - and this is highly debatable - I would not have chosen something as small as the 496 if it was my only GPS.